jensdietrich/se-teaching/asm/README.md

 Note that the analysis also detects field writes in the special methods `<init>` and `<clinit>`, representing object and class initialisation, respectively.

+## Static Analysis Example 3 - Finding Callsites

+The third analysis detects callsites, it is implemented in `nz.ac.vuw.jenz.asm.staticanalysis3.FindCallsites` and uses a visitor in the same package.
+The visitor is again *nested*, i.e. `visitMethod` returns another visitor to analyse the body of the method being visited.

+There are unit tests that illustrates how this works.

+Note that the analysis also detects callsites to the super constructor of (the implicit) constructor `Foo()` (in the test).

 ## Dynamic Analysis and Byte Code Manipulation with an ASM-Based Agent